gertzakis/azure-udr-generator/README.md

 create_udr.py will also do the necessary changes on the Azure subscription. still work in progress because python azure-sdk documentation is too convoluted.

-generate_tf.py generates terraform file in tf_files dir, in order to be implemented in an IaC solution.
+generate_tf.py generates terraform file with RouteTables (UDRs) in tf_files dir, in order to be implemented in an IaC solution.